Plymouth: Religion

 Plymouth has about 150 churches city-wide.
 The Plymouth Cathedral is Roman Catholic, and is located in Stonehouse.
 It was opened in 1858, and consecrated in 1880.
-The city's oldest church is Plymouth Minster, also known as St Andrew's Church, (Anglican) located at the top of Royal Parade—it is the largest parish church in Devon and has been a site of gathering since AD 800.
+The city's oldest church is Plymouth Minster, also known as St Andrew's Church, (Anglican) located at the top of Royal Parade; it is the largest parish church in Devon and has been a site of gathering since AD 800.

 The city also includes five Baptist churches, over twenty Methodist chapels, and thirteen Roman Catholic churches.

-In 1831 the first Brethren assembly in England, a movement of conservative non-denominational Evangelical Christians, was established in the city, so that Brethren are often called Plymouth Brethren, although the movement did not begin locally.
+In 1831, the first Brethren assembly in England, a movement of conservative non-denominational evangelical Christians, was established in the city, so that Brethren are often called Plymouth Brethren, although the movement did not begin locally.

 Plymouth has the first known reference to Jews in the South West from Sir Francis Drake's voyages in 1577 to 1580, as his log mentioned "Moses the Jew" – a man from Plymouth.
 The Plymouth Synagogue is a Listed Grade II* building, built in 1762 and is the oldest Ashkenazi Synagogue in the English speaking world.
 There are also places of worship for Islam, Baháʼí, Buddhism, Unitarianism, Chinese beliefs and Humanism.

-58.1% of the population described themselves in the 2011 census return as being at least nominally Christian and 0.8% as Muslim with all other religions represented by less than 0.5% each.
+In the 2011 census, 58.1% of the population described themselves as being at least nominally Christian and 0.8% as Muslim, with all other religions represented by less than 0.5% each.
 The portion of people without a religion is 32.9%; above the national average of 24.7%.
 7.1% did not state their religious belief.
 Since the 2001 Census, the number of Christians and Jews has decreased (−16% and −7% respectively), while all other religions have increased and non-religious people have almost doubled in number.